 Who can buy a service?

-Local Authority SEN Departments, Children’s Services, Youth Offending Teams
+Local Authority SEND Departments, Children’s Services, Youth Offending Teams, Virtual Schools.

 Independent Residential Providers